-The Law and Public Service Career Cluster focuses on planning, managing, and providing legal services, public safety presentces, and homeland security, including professional and technical support services.
-Students will examine the roles and responsibilities, courts, corrections, private security, and fire and emergency services.
+The Law and Public Service Career Cluster focuses on planning, managing, and providing legal services, public safety, protective services, and homeland security, including professional and technical support services.
+Students will examine the roles and responsibilities police, courts, corrections, private security, and fire and emergency services.

-Emergency Services Statewide Program of Study
+Fire Science Statewide Program of Study

-The Emergency Services program of study focuses on training CTE learners to respond to emergency situations, such as medical emergencies and firebased emergencies.
-Students will learn how to prevent emergencies, respond appropriately and in accombine rules and regulations during crises, and investigate and delineate the source of the emergency.
+The Emergency Services program of study focuses on training CTE learners to respond to emergency situations, such as medical emergencies and fire-based emergencies.
+Students will learn how to prevent emergencies, respond appropriately and in accordance with rules and regulations during crises, and investigate and delineate the source of the emergency.

-Principles of Law, Public Safety, Corrections, and Security
+· Principles of Law, Public Safety, Corrections, and Security